subtitulamos/subtitulamos/README.md

 5. Execute `./dev.sh` on the repository root from a Linux shell (if you're on Windows, **Git Bash** should be available if you [installed Git](https://git-scm.com/)).
 This command will
     - build & start all the necessary Docker containers
     - start a [webpack](https://webpack.js.org/) watcher that builds all the CSS/JS in the page any time it changes
-6. From inside the Docker, execute `./vendor/bin/doctrine orm:schema:update --force` to create the database schema required by the website.
-7. You're done!!
+6. You're done!!
 You can access a subtitulamos instance at http://localhost:8080.
+7. You can log in as user `root`, with password `root`

 After this first setup, any time you want to start subtitulamos, just run `./dev.sh`!